confluentinc/cp-ansible/HOW_TO_TEST.md

 alias molecule="docker run -it --rm --dns="8.8.8.8" -v "/var/run/docker.sock:/var/run/docker.sock" -v ~/.cache:/root/.cache -v "$CP_ANISBLE_PATH:$CP_ANISBLE_PATH" -w "$CP_ANISBLE_PATH/roles/confluent.test" quay.io/ansible/molecule:3.1.5 molecule"
 ```

 Now you can run the molecule command as suggested later on.
+## Using Molecule

+The following is a list of the most common commands used with Molecule.

 ### Running a role